theoptionlab/theoptionlab/readme.txt

 7) try to run insert_fullday.py and then free_money_scanner.py

-8) And then you are ready to insert all the data and precompute the greeks, with or without the risk free rate!
+8) And then you are ready to insert all the data and precompute the greeks (takes a while), with or without the risk free rate (takes an even longer while)!

 9) Once the data is in place, run your first backtest with call_backtests.py